 who settled here about 1830.
 With the opening of I-40 in the

 late 1960s, the crossroads has grown from a town with a cotton

 gin and two rural grocery stores to over 17 businesses.

 Preservation of the Parkers Crossroads

 Civil War Battlefield began in 1994.
 This site is now a state-owned

-park with a self-guided driving tour and over two miles of
+park with a self-guided driving tour and over three miles of

 educate the park visitor about the tragic battle that took

 place here on December 31, 1862.

 additional information on our